-The first-time login TP-Link ID will be bound automatically to your router as an Admin account.
-An admin account can add or remove other TP-Link IDs to the same router as Users.
-The admin account and User accounts both can monitor and manage the router locally or remotely, but user accounts cannot:
+The TP-Link ID used to log in to the router for the first time will be automatically bound as the Admin account.
+An admin account can add or remove other TP-Link IDs to or from the same router as Users.
+All accounts can monitor and manage the router locally or remotely, but user accounts cannot: